collapsed-stacks/startups/questions/12758/terminology-buzzword-for-web-applications-with-open-registration.md

 - tagged: `marketing`, `software`, `web-apps`, `terminology`
 - score: -1

-<p>I'm looking for one - ideally two - terms/buzzwords for software products.</p>
+I'm looking for one - ideally two - terms/buzzwords for software products.

-<p>How do you refer to web applications that allow users to choose a payment plan and register themselves <strong><em>versus</em></strong>  how do you call web applications that require an key account manager to setup an account for clients manually?</p>
+How do you refer to web applications that allow users to choose a payment plan and register themselves ***versus***  how do you call web applications that require an key account manager to setup an account for clients manually?

-<p>Any ideas? </p>
+Any ideas?

 ## Answer 12776